 There are hundreds of different cricket balls in production, with each offering specific benefits to the user and addressing requirements for several areas of cricket.
 Cricket balls are commonly misconceived to offer the same user experience, which is why we have written this guide to help our customers decide which balls are best suited to their needs.

 When you're buying cricket balls, the first factor that needs to be considered is what they're going to be used for; league matches, recreational cricket or training.
 If you're playing competitive cricket within leagues, you will be given details of the ball that you should be using by the league's governing body.
-The cricket committee will have made a decision on the ball being used based upon sponsorship, selecting one of several national suppliers who have pitched for the opportunity.
-The ball that has been chosen is often not the most effective for the given standard of cricket, with disadvantages including reduced shape retention.
+The cricket committee will have made a decision on the ball being used based upon their own sponsorship deal.
+Normally they select one of several national suppliers who have pitched for the opportunity to supply their league's ball.
+The ball that has been chosen is often not always the most effective for the given standard of cricket.
+The quality of the ball used isn't always reflected in the cost to the club and comments often include poor shape retention.
 The pitfall of these agreements between the league and the supplier is that the revenue is usually shared, meaning that the chosen ball can often be more advantageous in terms of income as opposed to quality and practicality.

 There are a number of cricket ball brands currently on the market, including: